lhbikos/ReC_Psychometrics/docs/04-Validity.md

 The naming conventions that researchers use vary.
 I added an "NR" (for "needs reversing) to the original items so that I would remember to reverse-score them.
 I also am careful to reverse-score items into new variables.
 Otherwise, we risk getting confused about whether/not items are in their original or reversed formats.

 Reverse-scoring the item is easily accomplished by subtracting the variable from "one plus" the scaling.
-Because both of these scales were on a 7-point scale, we will subtract the "NR" variablse from 8.
+Because both of these scales were on a 7-point scale, we will subtract the "NR" variables from 8.

 ```r